neelkamal0666/dremio-mcp/README.md

 - Python 3.8 or higher
 - Access to a Dremio instance
-- (Optional) OpenAI API key for enhanced AI features
+- (Optional) Anthropic API key for enhanced AI features

 ### Setup